5 Most Common Citizenship Types

 - Make a business investment, either a share of $400,000 in a business worth $5 million or a single business investment of $1.5 million.

-Known as the ‘Spice of the Caribbean,’ Grenada is a peaceful island offering one of the easiest and fastest Caribbean investment programs.
+Grenada is a peaceful island offering one of the easiest and fastest Caribbean investment programs.
+The country also offers the benefit of dual citizenship.

 The Grenada citizenship by investment program grants qualifying investors a Grenada passport in three to six months in exchange for an economic investment worth at least $235,000, making Grenada one of the top Caribbean nations with an easy citizenship process.